pfeinsper/21b-indago-rfid-conformance-tester/docs-src/hardware.md

 - <guide>Start Send</guide> is the most complex state, where another state machine is present inside it, which is responsible for encoding the packages.
 Furthermore, it also expects to receive the correct tari to send data to the TAG;
 - <guide>Wait Send</guide> is a temporary state for when the data has not been fully encoded, and therefore needs to wait until the other state machine finishes the encoding.;
 - <guide>Request Data</guide> happens after the data has been sent, and signals the FIFO to send more data.
 This state is very short, as its only duty is to send a flag to the FIFO, and immediately change to the <guide>Wait Request</guide> state;
 - <guide>Wait Request</guide> can happen in two situations.
 First, if the Encoder is waiting for the next package from the FIFO, going back to the <guide>Start Send</guide> state once it is received.
-Second, it can happen once the FIFO sends the <guide>FIFO_empty</guide> signal to the Encoder, in which we need to remove the void package and get to the next valid data.
+Second, it can happen once the FIFO sends the <guide>FIFO_empty</guide> signal to the Encoder, in which case the void package is removed, waiting for the next command;
 - <guide>Wait 1.6 tari</guide> is the formal completion of the command sent to the TAG, where a <guide>dummy 1</guide> bit is sent, which will remain active for 1.6 tari and then stop the communication;

 ![Encoder diagram](./hardware/encoder.png)